oskareriksson/slutuppgift-htmlcssjs/README.md

 * JavaScript/jQuery for functionality
 * Git for version control

-### Properly tested resolutions
+#### Properly tested resolutions

 * 1920x1080px, desktop.
 * 1280x800px, Samsung Galaxy tablet, landscape.
 * 375x559px, iPhone 6, portrait.

-### Description
+#### Description

-A website made for a fictional photographer Alan Alanson.
+A single page website made for a fictional photographer Alan Alanson.
 The website features his work and allows the user to get in touch with him by entering their information in a form.

-### Workflow
+#### Workflow

 I made this website with Desktop-first in mind as it was the approach I felt most comfortable with at the time.
 However in hindsight I definitely feel that I should've gone with Mobile-first approach for easier CSS scaling, be able to take full advantage of Bootstraps column classes and to make the website faster on mobile devices.

 Other than that I am satisfied with the end result.
 Its looks the way I want it to on the resolutions listed above and the functions work as intended.

-### Potential future improvements
+#### Potential future improvements

 * Making some sort of image slider for each category, so you can preview the pictures in higher resolution.
 * Connecting the form funcitonality to back-end so that it actually sends something and not just clear the inputs.